Dismantling

 Install the air filter.

-Attention: if new poppets have been installed, the engine must not be started for about 30 minutes, otherwise the valves may collide with the pistons.
+Caution: If new bucket tappets have been installed, the engine must not be started for approximately 30 minutes, otherwise the valves may collide with the pistons.